compiler-explorer/compiler-explorer/docs/internal/AddingLinkableLibrary.md

 7. Merge the amazon.properties to master
 8. Start library builder for the new library until no later than 00:00 UTC
 9. Await and check libraries @ https://conan.compiler-explorer.com/libraries.html and logs @ https://conan.compiler-explorer.com/failedbuilds.html
+  - These new libraries won't show up on these pages until you do https://conan.compiler-explorer.com/reinitialize and then go to https://conan.compiler-explorer.com/libraries and hit refresh